radheshyamrathore/pizza_factory/README.md

 # Acme Widget Co Basket System

-This project implements a pizza factory system for create order and selection of pizzas based on its category like vegetarian or non-vegetarian and also calculate its total amount with extra charges.
+This project implements a pizza factory system for creating orders and selecting pizzas based on their category like vegetarian or non-vegetarian and also calculates its total amount with extra charges.

 ## Requirements